 Castallo and Silky LLC in the News

-The Daily Gazette on April 20,2024 reported tha Castallo & Silky LLC is working with the Chatham CSD Board of Education on its effort to hire a new Superintendent of Schools.
-Senior Associate Alan Pole is assisting the Board.
+The Daily Gazette on April 20,2024 reported tha Castallo & Silky LLC would be working with the Chatham CSD Board of Education on its effort to hire a new Superintendent of Schools.
+Senior Associate Alan Pole was appointed to assist the Board.
 The article describes the Boards involvement of committees in the interview process.
-Read the article and see what committees will be involved in interviewing final candidates.
+Read the article and see what committees were selected to be involved in interviewing final candidates.
+Then in its July 11, 2024 edition, the Daily Gazette reported that the Chatham Central School District Board of Education appointed Andrew Kourt as it next Superintendent of Schools.
+Read the article to find out about Kourts background and administrative history.

 In the June 21, 2023 edition of the Olean Times Herald it was reported that Castallo and Silky LLC associate Jim Frame assisted the Hinsdale CSD Board of Education in hiring its next Superintendent of Schools, Tiffany Giannicchi.
 Read the article to find out about her background and preparation for this next step in her career.